General Questions

 Who is responsible for the day-to-day operations?

-Covanta was selected to design, build, operate and maintain the DYEC.
-Covanta employs approximately 40 full-time, highly qualified staff to operate the facility under the Regions' supervision for a 20-year contract term, plus optional term extensions of up to 10 years.
-Regional staff work on-site at the DYEC to oversee the facility and maintain on-going communication and documentation with Covanta's facility operators.
-Regional staff ensure that Covanta: (i) abides by the conditions of the Ministry of the Environment, Conservation and Park's Environmental Compliance Approval and other applicable regulatory requirements; (ii) meets the contract terms for operations, maintenance and environmental performance outlined in the Project Agreement; and (iii) meets public expectations and operates the facility to the highest standards.
+Reworld (formerly Covanta) was selected to design, build, operate and maintain the DYEC.
+Reworld employs approximately 40 full-time, highly qualified staff to operate the facility under the Regions' supervision for a 20-year contract term, plus optional term extensions of up to 10 years.
+Regional staff work on-site at the DYEC to oversee the facility and maintain on-going communication and documentation with Reworld's facility operators.
+Regional staff ensure that Reworld: (i) abides by the conditions of the Ministry of the Environment, Conservation and Park's Environmental Compliance Approval and other applicable regulatory requirements; (ii) meets the contract terms for operations, maintenance and environmental performance outlined in the Project Agreement; and (iii) meets public expectations and operates the facility to the highest standards.

 What are the DYEC's hours of operation?